zenobio93/seat-docs/docs/styling.md

 # Styling

-By default, SeAT uses [Bootstrap 3](https://getbootstrap.com/docs/3.4/) and the [Admin LTE](https://adminlte.io/) template.
+By default, SeAT uses [Bootstrap 4](https://getbootstrap.com/docs/4.6/) and the [Admin LTE](https://adminlte.io/) template.

 You may want to customise SeAT design to match either your corporation or alliance colours.

 To do so, you can use two available css hooks :

 * `custom-layout-mini.css` used by the sign-in page
-* `custom-layout.css` used by all the entier application, globally
+* `custom-layout.css` used by all the entire application, globally

 # Bare Metal Installs